mayank1101/Master-Thesis-Work/README.md

 ## Medical Image Super-Resolution
 * My master’s thesis, titled **Quantitative Analysis of Super-Resolution on Medical Image Pathology** was conducted during my master's at IIT Jammu, under the supervision of Prof. Harkeerat Kaur and Prof. Bakul Goel.
-* In this research, various super-resolution models, including **SRCNN, ESPCN, SRGAN, WDSR, and EDSR** were implemented on diverse medical image datasets of different modalities.
-The study involved a quantitative analysis of the results using various quality assessment metrics, such as **RMSE, PSNR, SSIM, MS-SSIM, SCC, and VIFP** specifically focusing on normal and diseased images, separately evaluating the quality degradation within the disease regions.
-The hypothesis was subsequently validated using the Mann-Whitney U Test
+* In this research, I implemented and evaluated multiple state-of-the-art super-resolution models—including SRCNN, ESPCN, SRGAN, WDSR, and EDSR—across medical imaging datasets spanning various modalities.
+The study involved comprehensive quantitative analysis using metrics such as RMSE, PSNR, SSIM, MS-SSIM, SCC, and VIFP, with a dedicated focus on both normal and pathological images.
+I separately assessed quality degradation within disease-specific regions to understand the clinical implications of super-resolution techniques.
+The research hypothesis was statistically validated using the Mann-Whitney U Test.
 * Thesis Final Presentation can we found [here](https://github.com/mayank1101/Master-Thesis-Work/blob/main/Presentation/Thesis_Presentation%20-%20Final.pdf)

 ### Thesis Supervisors